DISTRHO/Cardinal/README.md

 *Cardinal, the Rack!*

-**!
-THIS PROJECT IS A WORK IN PROGRESS !**
+A virtual Eurorack modular synthesizer platform, available as JACK standalone and LV2, VST2 and VST3 audio plugin for Linux, macOS and Windows.

 This is a [DPF-based](https://github.com/DISTRHO/DPF/) plugin wrapper around [VCV Rack](https://github.com/VCVRack/Rack/), using its code directly instead of forking the project.
 The target is to have a **proper, self-contained, fully free and open-source plugin version of Rack**.
-See [project overview](doc/OVERVIEW.md) document for an overview on how the project source code is structured.
+See the [why section](#Why) below for the reasons Cardinal exists, also perhaps the [project overview document](doc/OVERVIEW.md) for an overview on how the project source code is structured.

 Cardinal contains Rack, some 3rd-party modules and a few internal utilities all in a single binary.
+All "Core" modules from Rack have been replaced by Cardinal equivalents, simplified to better work for an audio plugin.

-It does not load external modules and does not connect to the official Rack library/store.
+Cardinal does not load external modules and does not connect to the official Rack library/store.
+All VCV branding has been removed (to the best of our knowledge) in order to avoid any trademark issues.

-Because it is using DPF, Cardinal already supports LV2 and VST2 with an extra JACK standalone mode if self-compiled.
+Because it is using DPF, Cardinal already supports LV2 and VST2 with an extra JACK standalone mode for some systems.
-A VST3 version is in progress, already part of the build but still experimental.
+The VST3 version is in progress, already part of the build but still experimental.

 ## Plugin variants